 As in the rest of the modern economy, many universities are turning to technology to help them with their key work loads of teaching, research and administration.
 But given their special missions, they are not able to wholesale adopt commercial technologies to their environment.

-To address these needs, the IAUP and Microsoft have partnered to provide “Academic Summits” where we and our partners (such as Nuventive) address the problems or opportunities top of mind for senior campus leaders.
+To address these needs, the IAUP and Microsoft have partnered to provide “Academic Summits” where we and our partners address the problems or opportunities top of mind for senior campus leaders.
 We accomplish this by having sessions with three components.
 First, we open with a university presenting the issue and the business case.
 Second, we or a partner presents how technology was applied as a solution.
 Third, we have round table discussions among the attendees in order to engage with them on actions steps to apply the solutions to their own campus.

 The IAUP has commissioned a standing task force to assist with the planning and deployment of Academic Summits.
 Based on the advice of the task force at the Triennial meeting in NYC, Microsoft conducted Academic Summits in five locations around the world in the previous calendar year (see below).
 IAUP President, Dr. Neal King, has keynoted at the Washington, D.C. and Redmond, WA (March 8 & 9, 2012) meetings.